Morrisons suitor CD&R given more time to make counter offer | Business

 - United States

-Britain's Takeover Panel, which regulates takeover activity, said on Monday CD&R would have until August 20 to announce a firm intention to make an offer for Morrisons or walk away, a so-called "put-up or shut-up" order, extending a previous deadline of August 9.
+Britain's Takeover Panel, which regulates takeover activity, said on Monday CD&R would have until August 20 to announce a firm intention to make an offer for Morrisons or walk away, a so-called "put-up or shut-up" order, extending a previous Aug.
+9 deadline.
 Morrisons, which on Friday agreed a raised 6.7 billion pounds ($9.3 billion) offer from a consortium led by Softbank owned Fortress Investment Group, had requested the Takeover Panel set a revised deadline for CD&R.

-On Friday, Morrisons also postponed an Aug.
-16 shareholder meeting to vote on the Fortress offer and set a new date of Aug.
-27. Fortress' revised offer comprises 270 pence per Morrisons share plus a 2 pence a share special dividend.
-Fortress said it "remains committed to becoming the new owner of Morrisons."
+On Friday, Morrisons also adjourned from Aug.
+16 to Aug.
+27 at the shareholder meeting to vote on the Fortress offer.
+Fortress has offered 270 pence per Morrisons share plus a 2 pence a share special dividend and said it "remains committed to becoming the new owner of Morrisons."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)